Free will: Free will as an illusion

 David Hume discussed the possibility that the entire debate about free will is nothing more than a merely "verbal" issue.
 He suggested that it might be accounted for by "a false sensation or seeming experience" (a velleity), which is associated with many of our actions when we perform them.
 On reflection, we realize that they were necessary and determined all along.

 According to Arthur Schopenhauer, the actions of humans, as phenomena, are subject to the principle of sufficient reason and thus liable to necessity.
 Thus, he argues, humans do not possess free will as conventionally understood.
 However, the will [urging, craving, striving, wanting, and desiring], as the noumenon underlying the phenomenal world, is in itself groundless: that is, not subject to time, space, and causality (the forms that governs the world of appearance).
 Thus, the will, in itself and outside of appearance, is free.
 Schopenhauer discussed the puzzle of free will and moral responsibility in The World as Will and Representation, Book 2, Sec.
 23:

 Schopenhauer elaborated on the topic in Book IV of the same work and in even greater depth in his later essay On the Freedom of the Will.
 In this work, he stated, "You can do what you will, but in any given moment of your life you can will only one definite thing and absolutely nothing other than that one thing."

-In his book Free Will, philosopher and neuroscientist Sam Harris argues that free will is an illusion, stating that "thoughts and intentions emerge from background causes of which we are unaware and over which we exert no conscious control."